Borrowers say they were wrongly denied loan forgiveness. Now, help is on the way

 Many borrowers have already been told they're closer to loan forgiveness

 The Education Department says these early mistakes should not overshadow the good news of the PSLF overhaul.
-It has already sent notices to many borrowers, telling them how much closer they are to loan forgiveness under the new rules.
+The department has already sent notices to many borrowers, telling them how much closer they are to loan forgiveness under the new rules.

 "Federal Student Aid is committed to fulfilling the promise of Public Service Loan Forgiveness," FSA's Cordray wrote in a statement to NPR.
 "To implement the new program overhaul, we are working to provide automated relief to borrowers.
 We have already notified over 500,000 borrowers who will receive additional credit toward forgiveness, with more coming soon."